Early Years Foundation Stage

 Every child deserves the best possible start in life and the support that enables them to fulfill their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life opportunities.
 A secure, safe and happy childhood is child’s fundamental right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow.

 The Early Years Foundation Stage (EYFS), known as Foundation 1 & 2 is the entry point of formal schooling at SIA.
-This program sets the standards that promote teaching and learning to ensure children’s school readiness.
-Our program gives children a broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+This programme sets the standards that promote teaching and learning to ensure children’s school readiness.
+Our programme gives children a broad range of knowledge and skills that provide the right foundation for good future progress through school and life.